microsoft/vscode-jupyter/README.md

-# Jupyter Extension for Visual Studio Code Insiders
+# Jupyter Extension for Visual Studio Code

-A [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) [extension](https://marketplace.visualstudio.com/VSCode) with support for [Jupyter Notebooks](https://www.jupyter.org/) (working towards supporting all [actively supported kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)), including features such as IntelliSense, debugging, and more!
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) - CHANGE ME with support for [Jupyter Notebooks](https://www.jupyter.org/) (working towards supporting all [actively supported kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)), including features such as IntelliSense, Jupyter Notebooks, and more!

-\*If working in VS Code Stable, please see the [Python Extension ReadMe](https://github.com/microsoft/vscode-python/blob/main/README.md) or the [Python Documentation](https://code.visualstudio.com/docs/python/jupyter-support).
+## Working with Python

+Whether you are on VS Code Stable or VS Code Insiders, if you would like to work with Python just make sure you're using the latest version of the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to enjoy the joint partnership  of the Python and Juypter Extensions!

+Please follow the [Python Extension ReadMe](https://github.com/microsoft/vscode-python/blob/main/README.md) instructions to get started and visit the [Python Documentation](https://code.visualstudio.com/docs/python/jupyter-support) to learn more about how the Python and Jupyter Extension are working together to provide an optimum Python notebooks experience.

+## Working with other Languages

+The Jupyter Extension supports other languages such as Julia and R (as well as Python) in VS Code Insiders with our new Native Notebooks Experience!

-## Quick start
+### Quick Start

 -   **Step 1.** Install [VS Code Insiders](https://code.visualstudio.com/insiders/)

--   **Step 2.** Install the [Jupyter Extension](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites) in VS Code Insiders - CHANGE ME

--   **Step 2.1** If you are interested in using Python, we recommend you install the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) instead.
--   **Step 3.** If not working with Python, make sure you have a kernel specification that corresponds to the language you would like to use installed on Jupyter on your machine.
+-   **Step 2** If not working with Python, make sure to have a Jupyter kernelspec that corresponds to the language you would like to use installed on your machine.

+-   **Step 3.** Install the [Jupyter Extension](https://code.visualstudio.com/docs/python/python-tutorial#_prerequisites) - CHANGE ME

 -   **Step 4.** Open or create a notebook file and start coding!

-## Set up your environment
+- **Special Note:**  The Jupyter Extension in VS Code Insiders will include our Native Notebooks experience!
+To opt out:
+    - Open the command palette (Windows: Ctrl + Shift + P, iOS: Command + Shift + P) and select "Preferences: Open Settings (JSON)"
+    - Add the following code to your JSON settings:
+     `"jupyter.experiments.optOutFrom": ["NativeNotebookEditor"],`

+To use the latest version of the extension:
+-  Set the "jupyter.insidersChannel" setting to "daily" or "weekly" based on how often you would like the extension to check for updates

+## Notebooks Quick Start

 <!-- use less words -->